namozeg/Othello/README.md

 # Othello
-Python code for the two-player game Othello
+Python code for the two-player game Othello.

-A Graphical version of namozeg/Othello
+A Graphical version of namozeg/Othello.

 ## Usage
 This script will launch in graphical mode by default.